openSUSE-Rust/obs-service-cargo/README.md

 This is a Rust written variant for https://github.com/openSUSE/obs-service-cargo_vendor and https://github.com/obs-service-cargo_audit.

 > [!IMPORTANT]
+> The original obs-service-cargo_audit is now deprecated as the vendoring process now
+> includes audit.

+> [!IMPORTANT]
 > An informative tutorial for packaging Rust software in openSUSE can be found at https://en.opensuse.org/openSUSE:Packaging_Rust_Software.

 ## How to use OBS Service `cargo vendor`